clintecker/python-googleanalytics/USAGE.md

 #### Pulling multiple dimensions/metrics ####

 Patrick Collison has graciously implemented pulling multiple metrics and data in a single request.
-Instead of simple passing in a list with one metric or dimension, pass in as many as you like<sup>1</sup>
+Instead of simply passing in a list with one metric or dimension, pass in as many as you like<sup>1</sup>

 <pre>
 >>> from googleanalytics import Connection